Reducing Air Pollution with Ground Source Heat Pumps

-Air pollution is quite literally all around us.
+The pollution is quite literally all around us.
 According to global statistics from the World Health Organisation (WHO), 9 out of 10 people breathe in air containing high-level pollutants.
-Poor air quality can be a huge risk to public health, with 4 million people prematurely dying every year around the globe due to exposure.
+Poor air quality can be a huge risk to public health, and fossil fuel production is said to be behind 4 million premature deaths a year around the globe due to exposure.

 What are the effects of air pollution in the UK?